adoxa/ansicon/readme.txt

     Legend: + added, - bug-fixed, * changed.

-    1.70 - 8 February, 2014:
+    1.70 - 18 February, 2014:
     - don't hook again if using LoadLibrary or LoadLibraryEx;
     - update the LoadLibraryEx flags that shouldn't hook;
     - restore original attributes on detach (for LoadLibrary/FreeLibrary usage);
     - ansicon.exe will start with ANSICON_DEF (if defined and -m not used);
     - an installed ansicon.exe will restore current (not default) attributes;
     - attributes and saved position are local to each console window;
+    - improved recognition of unsupported sequences;
     * inject into a created process by modifying the import descriptor table (-p will use CreateRemoteThread);
     * log: remove the quotes around the CreateProcess command line;
-	   add an underscore in 64-bit addresses to distinguish 8-digit groups.
+	   add an underscore in 64-bit addresses to distinguish 8-digit groups;
+    * ANSICON_EXC can exclude entire programs;
+    * switch G1 blank from space (U+0020) to No-Break Space (U+00A0).

     1.66 - 20 September, 2013:
     - fix 32-bit process trying to detect 64-bit process.